slegras/EBAI2017/hands-on/hands-on.md

 ### 3- Search for Biological Processes, Molecular Functions or Cellular Compartments enrichment
 This gene list can then be used with Gene Ontology search tools such as Database for Annotation, Visualization and Integrated Discovery  (DAVID) or Ingenuity Pathway Analysis (IPA).

-Input your gene list in FNR_Anaerobic_A_final_peaks_annotation_officialGeneSymbols.tsv on the DAVID website: https://david.ncifcrf.gov/
+Input your gene list (filename :  FNR_Anaerobic_A_final_peaks_annotation_officialGeneSymbols.tsv) on the DAVID website: https://david.ncifcrf.gov/

 **Are there biological processes enriched in the list of genes associated to the peaks?**